StevenFox96/OperatorOps/README.md

 # How to become a dWeb Operator?

 > **Please Note!**
+The instructions in this guide refer to
+The below guide will instruct you help you to complete the setup process of the will walk you through the steps are needed in order to deploy the **dWeb Operator** components to the Production environment.
-This guide will walk you through the steps are needed in order to deploy the **dWeb Operator** components to the Production environment.
+The below guide will walk you through the steps are needed in order to deploy the **dWeb Operator** components to the Production environment.
-If you wish to first test and operate the system in a more controled environment, please refer to this [guide](https://google.com).
+If you wish to first test and operate the system in a more controlled environment, please refer to this [guide](https://google.com).

 The **dWeb Operator** role is one of the most fundamental building blocks of the **dWeb** ecosystem.
 A **dWeb Operator** has many responsibilities.
 Among them are managing the lifecycle of the **dWeb Application**, maintaining security, preserving the availability and reliability of the **dWeb Application** and customization for the target market.